Public Health Program Overview

 - Encouraging elementary-age children to walk to school through the national Safe Routes to School initiative

-Based on a foundation of diverse professional experiences, Health Science faculty members are well positioned to support and mentor students throughout their academic experience and career pursuits.
+Based on a foundation of diverse professional experiences, Public Health faculty members are well positioned to support and mentor students throughout their academic experience and career pursuits.

 Some students who major in other fields choose to minor in the Addiction option.
 More